opencloud-community/ot-controller/docs/developer/signaling/media.md

 Signal that the WebRTC publish process is complete and set the initial mute status.
 Other participants will be notified by an [`Update`](control.md#update) that the media is now available to be subscribed to and if the audio or video track is muted.
+If the force-mute state is enabled, the `media_session_state.video.audio` field must be set to `false` unless the participant is included in the `allow_list`.

 #### Fields